Ivo-Balbaert/The_Way_to_Jai/book/21_Memory_Allocators_and_Temporary_Storage.md

 You can also write your own allocators.

+**Global data**
+This data is needed until the end of the program.
+It's no use freeing it, because after the program exits, the memory is automatically reclaimed by the OS.
+You can make the memory debugger (see § 21.4) not count global data as a leak by using the following proc:
+` this_allocation_is_not_a_leak(some_global_data);`

 ## 21.2 Temporary storage
 Temporary storage is a special kind of Allocator.
 It is defined as a struct in the _Preload_ module, and module _Basic_ contains support routines to make working with temporary storage very easy.
 Its memory resides in the Context (see § 25).